dorota-ostrowska/GuacFeatureFlag/README.md

     pip install -r requirements.txt
     ```

+3. Set up AppConfig in AWS (or different cloud provider).
+Laer on I set up credentials in CLI on my PC to use the resources.

-3. Run the app:
+4. Run the app:

     ```bash
     python main.py
     ```

-4. Navigate to http://127.0.0.1:5000/ and enjoy your digital guacamole experience.
+5. Navigate to http://127.0.0.1:5000/ and enjoy your digital guacamole experience.

 ## 👩‍🍳 Recipe for Success